lychees40/7solutions-infra-gcp/README.md

 Ensure the following secrets are set in your GitHub repository:

-- `GCP_CREDENTIALS`: The JSON key for your Google Cloud service account.
+- `GOOGLE_APPLICATION_CREDENTIALS`: The JSON key for your Google Cloud service account.
 - `TF_BACKEND_BUCKET`: The name of the Terraform backend bucket.
 - `TF_BACKEND_PATH`: The path for the Terraform backend.
-- `GOOGLE_APPLICATION_CREDENTIALS`: The path to the Google Cloud service account key file.

 ## Acknowledgements